 - Buffalo Chicken Sandwich

 Tuscan-style Chicken Drumsticks

 - 1/4 cup fresh lemon juice

-- 2 tbsp fresh parsley, chopped
+- 2 tbsp fresh parsley chopped

-- red pepper flakes
+- 1/2 tbsp crushed red pepper flakes options

-- salt and pepper
+- A few pinches salt and pepper

-Oh yeah..
-It can get a little smoky, so you may want to open a window or turn on the vent (or disable the fire alarm).
+- Heat a cast iron skillet over med-high.
+You want it super hot—it'll start smoking when it's ready.Warning: It can get a little smoky, so you may want to open a window or turn on the vent (or disable the fire alarm).
 Remove chicken from the bag and reserve marinade for basting.

-Grill the drumsticks for a few minutes until grill marks form.
-Flip and repeat this process until all four sides have marks.
+- Sear the drumsticks for a few minutes until the skin is nice and charred and removes easily from the pan.
+Flip and repeat this process until all four sides are nice and crisp.
 Turn down the heat to med-low and continue flipping every few minutes or so, basting the chicken with the marinade as you go.
 Cook chicken until internal temp in the thickest part of the chicken (not touching the bone) reaches between 165-175° (about 25-30 minutes).